Prashantpacific53/Smart-Internz-Assignments-of-AI-ML/Assignment 1.md

 # 💡 The Problem We Are Solving
 __Current Challenge:__

 Right now, diagnosing DR requires **trained eye specialists** who manually examine eye scans.
-This process is **slow, expensive, and not scalable—especially** in rural areas where medical facilities are limited.
+This process is **slow, expensive, and not scalable especially** in rural areas where medical facilities are limited.

 __Our Goal:__